 In a bowl, combine 7 1/2 ounces (half a 15-ounce can) of canned chickpeas (rinse in a colander for two minutes to remove excess sodium and drain well; save another half for Tuesday’s snack), 2 teaspoons olive oil, 1/4 cup chopped white onion, 1/4 cup chopped green pepper (save the rest of the onion and pepper for dinner), 1 tablespoon sliced black olives, 1/4 teaspoon ground black pepper, and 1 1/2 tablespoons white vinegar.
 Mix thoroughly.
 Serve mixture over 2 cups romaine lettuce leaves.

 Spread one slice of 100% whole-grain bread or 2 whole-grain flatbread crackers with 2 tablespoons hummus, drizzle with 1 teaspoon of olive oil, and add salt, pepper, or other seasonings to taste.

-Slice remainder of white onion and green pepper from lunch into chunks; set out 10 grape tomatoes.
+Slice the remainder of the white onion and green pepper from lunch into chunks; set out 10 grape tomatoes.
 Alternate pieces of onion, pepper, and cherry tomatoes on skewers and grill.
 Serve with 5 ounces of grilled salmon and one 6-inch whole-wheat pita pocket.
-Spread pita with 2 tablespoons hummus.
-Finish with 1 cup fat-free milk.
+Spread pita with 2 tablespoons of hummus.
+Finish with 1 cup of fat-free milk.

 In a clear, wide-mouth glass, layer 1/2 cup 2% Greek yogurt with 1 cup raspberries and 1/3 cup lower sugar granola, like KIND Peanut Butter Clusters.